anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   This may be a central site or a cloud service, to which connection may be intermittent.

-PKI CA:
-: a CA in the backend of the target domain

-PKI RA:
-: an RA in the backend of the target domain

 pledge:
 : device that is to be bootstrapped to a target domain.
-  It requests an LDevID using an IDevID installed by its manufacturer.
+  It requests an LDevID, a Locally significant Device IDentifier, using IDevID credentials installed by its manufacturer.

 RA:
 : Registration Authority, the PKI component to which